Christmas Day Plot: Culmination

-Jatin Mukherjee's death
+Bagha Jatin death( Jatindranath Mukherjee)

 Jatin was informed and advised to vacate his concealment, but his insistence on bringing Niren and Jatish along caused a delay in their departure by a few hours.
 By the time they set out, a significant police presence, led by senior European officers from Calcutta and Balasore and supported by an army unit from Chandbali in Mayurbhanj State, had arrived in the vicinity.
 Jatin and his companions journeyed through the forests and hills of Mayurbhanj, eventually reaching Balasore Railway Station after two days.

 The police had announced a reward for the capture of five fleeing "bandits", so the local villagers were also in pursuit.
 During intermittent skirmishes, the group navigated jungles and marshy terrain in heavy rain, eventually establishing a position on September 9, 1915, in an improvised trench amidst undergrowth on a hillock at Chashakhand in Balasore.
 Chittapriya and his companions suggested that Jatin depart for safety while they guarded the rear.
 However, Jatin chose to stay with them.The contingent of Government forces approached them in a pincer movement.
 A gunfight ensued, lasting seventy-five minutes, between the five revolutionaries armed with Mauser pistols and the large number of police and army armed with modern rifles.
 It ended with an unrecorded number of casualties on the Government side; on the revolutionary side, Chittapriya Ray Chaudhuri died, Jatin and Jatish were seriously wounded, and Manoranjan Sengupta and Niren were captured after their ammunition ran out.
 Bagha Jatin died, shot by police, in Balasore hospital on 10 September 1915.